$L^q$-norm bounds for arithmetic eigenfunctions via microlocal Kakeya-Nikodym estimate: Introduction

 \section{Introduction}

-The purpose of this paper is to obtain improved $L^q$-norm estimates for eigenfunctions on an arithmetic hyperbolic surface for the critical exponent $q=6$, which in turn also yield improved estimates for all $q>2$ by interpolation.
+Let $\Gamma$ be the group of the norm one units of a maximal order of an indefinite quaternion division algebra over $\BQ$ and let $\BH$ be the upper half plane.
+The purpose of this paper is to use the amplification method to obtain improved $L^q$-norm estimates for an $L^2$-normalized Hecke-Maass form $\psi$, with spectral parameter $\la\gg1$, on the compact arithmetic congruence hyperbolic surface $X=\Gamma\backslash\BH$ for the critical exponent $q=6$, which in turn also yield improved estimates for all $q>2$ by interpolation.